Shko-Online/ComponentFramework-Mock/README.md

 });
 ```

-You should call at excatly once `ExecuteInit` and at least once `ExecuteUpdate` which control the system updates:
+You should call excatly once `ExecuteInit` and at least once `ExecuteUpdate` which control the system updates:

 ```typescript
 mockGenerator.ExecuteInit();